Gear · 1 February 2026

 Why brand warranty matters (and why most Thai gear has none)

-Rob Allen offers a lifetime warranty on their spearguns.
+Rob Allen provides a 2-year factory warranty on spearguns, which we upgrade to Limited Lifetime at the distributor level on registration within 30 days of purchase (same structure Spearfishing Australia publishes).
 That warranty only works if you bought through an official distributor.
 I am the only one in Thailand.
 That is not a marketing line.
-You can check it on the Rob Allen dealer locator and on the distributor status page.
+You can check it on the Rob Allen dealer locator.

-What lifetime warranty actually covers: trigger mechanism, muzzle, stock integrity, build defects.
+What the Limited Lifetime Warranty actually covers (once registered): trigger mechanism, muzzle, stock integrity, build defects.
 What it does not cover: rubbers (wear item), shafts bent on reef, line you cut yourself.
 Fair on both sides.

 What you get from me specifically: if something fails, you ship it to Koh Samui, I replace or repair, and it goes back to you on a 3-day timeline.
 I have done this dozens of times over the years.
 It just works.